Asaph Hall: Biography

 Hall was born in Goshen, Connecticut, the son of Asaph Hall II (1800–42), a clockmaker, and Hannah Palmer (1804–80).
 His paternal grandfather Asaph Hall I (June 11, 1735 – March 29, 1800) was a Revolutionary War officer and Connecticut state legislator.
 His father died when he was 13, leaving the family in financial difficulty, so Hall left school at 16 to become an apprentice to a carpenter.
 He later enrolled at the New-York Central College in McGrawville, New York, where he studied mathematics.
 There he took classes from an instructor of geometry and German, Angeline Stickney.
 In 1856 they married.

 In 1856, Hall took a job at the Harvard College Observatory in Cambridge, Massachusetts, and turned out to be an expert computer of orbits.
 Hall became assistant astronomer at the US Naval Observatory in Washington, D.C. in 1862, and within a year of his arrival he was made professor.

 On June 5, 1872 Hall published an article entitled "On an experimental determination of $\pi$" in the journal Messenger of Mathematics.
 In this article, Hall reported the results of an experiment in random sampling that Hall had persuaded his friend, Captain O.C.
 Fox, to perform when Fox was recuperating from a wound received at the Second Battle of Bull Run.
 The experiment involved repetitively throwing at random a fine steel wire onto a plane wooden surface ruled with equidistant parallel lines.

 An approximation of $\pi$ was then computed as $2ml/an$, where $m$ is the number of trials, $l$ is the length of the steel wire, $a$ is the distance between parallel lines, and $n$ is the number of intersections.
-This paper, an experiment on Buffon's needle problem, is a very early documented use of random sampling (which Nicholas Metropolis would name the Monte Carlo method during the Manhattan Project of World War II) in scientific inquiry.
+This paper, an experiment on Buffon's needle problem, is a very early documented use of random sampling in scientific inquiry, which Nicholas Metropolis named the Monte Carlo method during the Manhattan Project of World War II.

-In 1875 Hall was given responsibility for the USNO 26-inch (66-cm) telescope, the largest refracting telescope in the world at the time.
+In 1875, Hall was given responsibility for the USNO 26-inch (66-cm) telescope, the largest refracting telescope in the world at the time.
 It was with this telescope that he discovered Phobos and Deimos in August 1877.
 Hall also noticed a white spot on Saturn which he used as a marker to ascertain the planet's rotational period.
 In 1884, Hall showed that the position of the elliptical orbit of Saturn's moon, Hyperion, was retrograding by about 20° per year.
 Hall also investigated stellar parallaxes and the positions of the stars in the Pleiades star cluster.

 Hall was responsible for apprenticing Henry S. Pritchett at the Naval Observatory in 1875.